 This does not apply to household and agricultural employers.
 If you pay a household or agricultural employee's social security and Medicare taxes, you must include these payments in the employee's wages for income tax withholding purposes.
 However, the wage increase due to the tax payments is not subject to social security, Medicare, or FUTA taxes.
-For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040) and the discussion of Household and agricultural employers in section 9 of Pub.
-15 (Circular E).
+For information on completing Forms W-2 and W-3 in this situation, see the Instructions for Schedule H (Form 1040 or 1040-SR) and section 4 of Pub.
+51 (Circular A).

 Federal employers in the CNMI.
-The U.S. Treasury Department and the CNMI Division of Revenue and Taxation entered into an agreement under 5 U.S.C. section 5517 ("5517 agreement") in December 2006.
+The U.S. Treasury Department and the CNMI Division of Revenue and Taxation entered into an agreement under 5 U.S.C.
+5517 ("5517 agreement") in December 2006.
 Under this agreement, all federal employers (including the Department of Defense) are required to withhold CNMI income taxes, rather than federal income taxes, and deposit the CNMI taxes with the CNMI Treasury for employees who are subject to CNMI taxes and whose regular place of federal employment is in the CNMI.
 Federal employers are also required to file quarterly and annual reports with the CNMI Division of Revenue and Taxation.
 For questions, contact the CNMI Division of Revenue and Taxation.

 Federal employers may use Form W-2 (rather than Forms W-2CM or OS-3710) to report income taxes withheld and paid to CNMI, as well as to report social security and Medicare taxes.
 Use the state boxes 15, 16, and 17 for CNMI income tax reporting.
 See the instructions for boxes 15, 16, and 17 under Boxes 15 through 20-State and local income tax information, later.
 This rule applies only to income tax reporting.
 Federal employers should withhold and report social security and Medicare taxes for these employees in the same way as for other federal employees.
-For more information, including special rules for Armed Forces members, go to IRS.gov/5517Agreements.
+For more information, go to IRS.gov/Individuals/International-Taxpayers/Special-Withholding-Rules-for-US-Federal-Agency-Employers-With-Employees-in-CNMI-or-Puerto-Rico.

 Foreign agricultural workers.
 You must report compensation of \$600 or more paid in a calendar year to an H-2A visa agricultural worker for agricultural labor.
 If the H-2A visa agricultural worker furnishes a valid taxpayer identification number, report these payments in box 1 of Form W-2.
 If the worker does not furnish a valid taxpayer identification number, report the payments on Form 1099-MISC.
-See Form 1099-MISC next.
+See Form 1099-MISC below.

 On Form W-2, no amount should be reported in box 3 or 5.
 In most cases, you do not need to withhold federal income tax from compensation paid to H-2A visa agricultural workers.
 Employers should withhold federal income tax only if the H-2A visa agricultural worker and the employer agree to withhold.
 The H-2A visa agricultural worker must provide a completed Form W-4.
 If the employer withholds income tax, the employer must report the tax withheld in box 2 of Form W-2 and on line 8 of Form 943.
 See Pub.
-15 (Circular E).
+51 (Circular A).

 Form 1099-MISC.
 If the H-2A visa agricultural worker fails to furnish a taxpayer identification number to the employer, and the total annual payments made to the H-2A visa agricultural worker are \$600 or more, the employer must begin backup withholding on the payments made until the H-2A visa agricultural worker furnishes a valid taxpayer identification number.
 Employers must report the compensation paid and any backup withholding on Forms 1099-MISC and Form 945, Annual Return of Withheld Federal Income Tax.
-See the current Instructions for Forms 1099-MISC and 1099-NEC and the current Instructions for Form 945.
+See the 2020 Instructions for Form 1099-MISC and 1099-NEC and the 2020 Instructions for Form 945.